Dpoudel18/Continuous_Prob_Dist-R-implementation/README.md

 * Mean and variance of Gamma Distribution
 * Mean and variance Normal Distribution
 * Mean and variance of Chi-squared Distribution
-* Mean and variance of Exponential Distribution
+* Mean and variance of Exponential Distribution.